SENG330/course/lectures/1-intro.md

 3. Classical and Object Oriented Design
 4. Design patterns and architectural styles
 5. Functional and OO metrics measuring design quality
-6. Cost Estimations for OO systems
 7. Verification and testing of OO systems
 8. Working in teams

 ---

 # Intro: OO Design
-* early programs (e.g., like those in 110, 265) are simple enough to understand in 1 or 2 files
+* early software (e.g., like that in CSC110, SENG265) are simple enough to understand and often only consist of 1 or 2 files
-* as software grew in complexity, need to *abstract* both the **structure** of the implementation, and the **abstraction** of the problem
+* as software grew in complexity, need to *abstract* both the **structure** of the implementation, and the **model** of the problem
+	* Structure: so we can simplify the engineering problem
+	* Model: real-world dynamic and complex (e.g. Time Zones)
-* Object orientation is one way to handle both -- objects from the world (Customer) become objects in the code (Customer.java)
+* Object orientation is one way to handle both—nouns from the world (Customer) become objects in the code (Customer.java)

 ---

 # Intro: OO Design (2)
 * model using concepts closer to reality (e.g. objects, data encapsulation)
-* OO program = collection of cooperating *objects*
+* OO program = collection of 'message-passing' *objects*
-* modular program = collection of tasks to perform
+* modular/imperative program = collection of tasks to perform
 * functional program = collection of functions operating on data
 ---

+# Question
+Can we name some OO, functional, and imperative languages?

+---

 # Intro: OO tools
-* OO is about writing OO *code* (for us, Java) using language constructs
+* OO is about writing OO *code* using language constructs (for us, Java)
 	* inheritance, encapsulation, interface contracts, classes and instances, etc.
 * OO is also about designing your software with OO principles:
-	 * Design Patterns, Architectural Styles, Decomposition,  Specialization
+	 * Design Patterns, Architectural Styles, Decomposition,  Specialization, SOLID
-* the course/project will give you the skills to *implement* your OO *designs*
+* the course/project will give you the skills to *model* complex problems and *implement* OO *designs*
 	* and know when an OO approach is appropriate and useful.
 ---

-# Summary: Short-term Tasks
+# Summary & Short-term Tasks
 * See the schedule on https://github.com/SENG330-17/course.
 Complete the readings/assignment there.
 * Add yourself to Slack (see the Connex page or go to https://seng330-f17.slack.com/)
 * Do Assignment 0 via the Github link (on the schedule).
 Note: create a new Github account or use an existing one.
 All work is private to the instructors and you/your team.
+* Neil will meet you Tuesday.
 ---